Skip to main content

 Text Pattern Scanner | Web Document Scanner

-Integrating the Data Scanner UI
+Integrating the Text Pattern Scanner UI

 Configuration

-Scanbot SDK Data Scanner takes an instance of TextPatternScannerViewConfiguration as its argument.
+The Text Pattern Scanner takes an instance of TextPatternScannerViewConfiguration as its argument.
 This is your main object for configuration options, styling and receiving the results.

 • videoConstraints – The desired video resolution.
 Optional, defaults to 1920x1080